Flashcards in General Study Guide Deck (63):

 Primary response to major crime scenes: P&P 6.33

 Patrol deputies shall: preserve life, attempt to identify locate and apprehend the offender, separate any deputies involved in an OIS.
-Establish a sufficient perimeter, preserve evidence, control the crime scene, make necessary notifications, ID victims and witnesses, remain alert for spontaneous statements and prepare official reports.
+Establish a sufficient perimeter, preserve evidence, control the crime scene, scribe all personnel entering the crime scene or handling evidence, make necessary notifications, ID victims and witnesses, remain alert for spontaneous statements and prepare official reports.

 Factors to consider when initiating a vehicle pursuit